diffblue/cover-github-action/README.md

 - `diffblue/cover-github-action/clean@main` - runs `dcover clean`.
 - `diffblue/cover-github-action/validate@main` - runs `dcover validate`.
 - `diffblue/cover-github-action/create@main` - runs `dcover create`.
-- `diffblue/cover-github-action/summary@main` - posts a summary to the GitHub workflow.

 The actions only supports `pull_request` events, and will do nothing for if run under other events.